January 24, 2022

 Can’t Use RUBS Billing?
 Here Are 3 Good Alternatives

 Every property has unique utility billing needs.
 But what if standard RUBS calculations aren’t enough to create fair and accurate bills?
-Here are three methods utility billing companies use to improve cost recovery on your property.
+Here are three methods utility billing companies use to improve cost recovery when a traditional RUBS calculation won’t suffice.

 One advanced utility billing method is allocation by metered consumption.
-Under this method, utility billing companies allocate one utility based off of a submetered utility.
+Under this method, utility billing companies allocate one utility based on a submetered utility.

-The most common application is hot water capture-cold water allocation.
-Sometimes, there’s no way to submeter the water, but you can submeter the hot water each unit is using.
-In this scenario, allocation by metered consumption provides a way to precisely allocate water expenses without water submeters.
+The most common application is “hot water capture-cold water allocation.”
+In certain scenarios, there’s no way to submeter both hot and cold water, but you may be able to submeter the hot water each unit is using.
+If this is the case for your property, allocation by metered consumption provides a way to precisely allocate water expenses by factoring in the usage of hot water for each unit.

 How Allocation by Metered Consumption Works